 - Choose an account and enter an opening figure.

 - Click Save when done and your opening balance should start to reflect in your foreign currency account.

-Our QuickBooks ProAdvisor are proficient enough to deal with any query such as Change currency in QuickBooks.
+Our QuickBooks ProAdvisor is proficient enough to deal with any query such as Changing currency in QuickBooks.
 Thus wait no longer and give us a call now.
-You can even give us a call at our QuickBooks Support number for USA, Canada and UK and talk to our Proadvisor now.
+You can even give us a call at our QuickBooks Support Number for the USA, Canada, and the UK and talk to our Proadvisor now.